 3. Clean up the environment everywhere.
 Everyone must have clean water, air, and soil.
 This will take time too, though progress was being made until 2016.

 4. Give everyone access to quality healthcare.
 Start with the ACA, and figure out how to make it sustainable.
-Shift investment focus to prevention.
+Shift healthcare investment focus to prevention.

 Thoughts?
 I know you have them.
 Let’s hear it!